How an Immigration Appeals Attorney Los Angeles Can File an Appeal For You

-In removal proceedings, either the immigrant or the government may appeal various decisions of an Immigration Judge to the Board of Immigration Appeals (BIA).
+In removal proceedings, either the immigrant or the government may appeal various decisions of an immigration judge to the Board of Immigration Appeals (BIA).
 The BIA is part of the Executive Office for Immigration Review, a division of the Department of Justice (DOJ).
 The DOJ is a separate federal agency from the Department of Homeland Security (DHS).
 The US Citizenship and Immigration Services (USCIS) and Immigration and Customs Enforcement (ICE) are part of the DHS.
+If you are interested in learning more about how to file an immigration appeal or file a motion, it is important that you are aware of the complexities and processes that come with these types of cases.
+At Alami Law, our team will be able to provide you with the legal advice and guidance you need during this sensitive time .

 The BIA has control over various types of immigration actions, stemming from an immigration judge’s decision, including, but not limited to, the following: